Killbill Society: Casting

-The director Srijit Mukherjee initially wanted to re-cast the lead pair of Parambrata Chatterjee and Koel Mallick from Hemlock Society.
+The director Srijit Mukherji initially wanted to re-cast the lead pair of Parambrata Chatterjee and Koel Mallick from Hemlock Society.
 Since Koel had become mother for the second time recently, Srijit Mukherjee had to find a new face to cast opposite Parambrata.
 First the role was offered to Mimi Chakraborty.
 Reports suggest that she agreed for the role but came off the board as she had issue with a kissing scene in the movie.
 Then the role went to Koushani Mukherjee and she was finalised.
 Although the director later mentioned in an interview that Koushani was his first choice for the film.
 Anindya Chatterjee joined the cast in January 2025, marking his collaboration with Mukherji, 11 years after Chotushkone.

 On 27 March 2025, the makers revealed that the film will have a number of cameo appearances including Ankush Hazra, Ananya Chatterjee, Shruti Das, Angana Roy, Somak Ghosh and Roshni Bhattacharya, thus carrying forward the style of its predecessor Hemlock Society.
 Ankush Hazra will make his cameo in a song sequence in the film.